Clarity. Connection. Change.

 Hi, I’m Trisha.

-If things have been feeling harder than they used to—whether in your relationships or just within yourself—you’re not alone.
+If things have been feeling harder than they used to—whether in your relationships or within yourself—you’re not alone.

-You might be thinking:
+You might find yourself thinking:

 “I’m constantly overwhelmed.”